dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 4. The server incorporates these ephemeral updates are aggregated using the <span class='saddlebrown'>Federated Averaging algorithm</span> into its global state, and the process repeats until convergence.
 Upon convergence, a trained checkpoint is used to create and deploy a model to clients for inference.

-This is one such example demonstrating end-to-end training in FL with decentralized data. *We all love end-to-end tasks, don't we?*.
+This is one such example demonstrating end-to-end training in FL with decentralized data. *We all love end-to-end learning tasks, don't we?*.

-Here is another application of [next word prediction](https://arxiv.org/pdf/1811.03604.pdf) which we had seen in [RNN](https://dudeperf3ct.github.io/rnn/2019/01/19/Force-of-Recurrent-Neural-Networks/) before, where federation learning can be used.
-Important result obtained is board is neural language model trained using FL demonstrated better performance than a model trained with traditional server-based collection and training.
+Here is another application of [next word prediction](https://arxiv.org/pdf/1811.03604.pdf) which we had seen in [RNN](https://dudeperf3ct.github.io/rnn/2019/01/19/Force-of-Recurrent-Neural-Networks/) before, where federation learning can be used. <span class='orange'>Important result obtained is board is neural language model trained using FL demonstrated better performance than a model trained with traditional server-based collection and training.</span>

 # Privacy

 Privacy, the one word which is promised by everyone but delievered by ... (*I will let you complete it*).
-It's no surprise that, <span class='blue'>*In Age of Internet, with great promises of personalization comes greater responsibility to privacy*</span>.(Thanks privacy vigilant Uncle Ben)
+It's no surprise that, <span class='blue'>*In Age of Internet, with great promises of personalization comes greater responsibility to privacy*</span>.
+(Thanks privacy vigilant Uncle Ben)

 <p align="center">
 <img src='/images/fl/apple.jpg' width="50%"/>